Why B2B Marketers Must Recognise the Threat of Cyberattacks to Actively Prevent Them

 One of your most valuable assets as a B2B marketer is your leads.
 They take a great deal of work to generate, and they are your most precious commodity.
 However, you aren't the only one that knows this.
 Cybercriminals are aware of the value of good leads and are regularly targeting B2B marketers through impersonation to steal leads and sell them on.

 A recent report found that brand impersonation attacks rose by 170% between 2019 and 2020, and the figure continues to increase.
 Yet, leads aren't the only attraction to cybercriminals.
 As a marketing agency, your company is privy to and receives a great deal of confidential data.

-As well to customer account information for their own organisation, B2B marketers will often hold account information for the various email, social media, and other external accounts on behalf of their clients.
+As well to customer account information for their own organisation, B2B marketers will often hold account information for various email, social media, and other external accounts on behalf of their clients.
 This treasure trove of data means that a hacker only needs to attack one source to gain access to multiple companies and accounts.

 What are the threats to B2B marketers?

 As we mentioned earlier, one of the biggest threats to your brand is impersonation.
 However, this doesn't just occur via email; fraudsters will often hijack social media accounts.
 And in many cases, they have gone through the front door.